clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ## FPKI Crawler Output Files

 The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (i.e., _AIA Crawler Results_ webpage) produces output files that can help you to understand and administer your certificate Key Store and build a Trust Store.
-These output files provide detailed CA certificate information, including path and certificate policy validation.
-This information is organized into CA certificate lists and spreadsheets that you can view in Microsoft Excel or OpenOffice.
+These output files give detailed CA certificate information, including path and certificate policy validation.
+This information is organized into certificate lists and spreadsheets that you can view in Microsoft Excel or OpenOffice.
 The P7B files provide public CA certicates that you can download.

 {% include alert-info.html heading="The FPKI Crawler uses AIAs and SIAs to find all CA certificates." content="Each CA public certificate should contain Authority Information Access (AIA) and a Subject Information Access (SIA) extensions.
 The CA certificate’s AIA chain will lead to the COMMON-certified certificate for download.
 The SIA extension will give a URL for all CA certificates that the CA has issued." %}